GastonMauroDiaz/rcaiman.registry/README.md

 Packages following this pattern would typically depend on `rcaiman.registry` and contain custom `hs_registry_entry` definitions or YAML snapshots describing specific imaging systems.

-This approach allows registry definitions to evolve in a distributed way, while still making it easy to share them within the community.